thenumbernine/Tensor/README.md

 ## Dependencies:
 This project depends on the "Common" project, for Exception, template metaprograms, etc.

+## Literature Reference

+Any code lifted from a stackexchange or anywhere else will have an accompanying comment of where it came from.

+Equally poorly referenced are the differential geometry notes of mine that I am basing this library on, found here: [https://thenumbernine.github.io/](https://thenumbernine.github.io/)

+Likewise these notes' math references can be found here: [https://thenumbernine.github.io/math/Differential%20Geometry/sources.html](https://thenumbernine.github.io/math/Differential%20Geometry/sources.html).

 TODO:
 - make a permuteIndexes() function, have this "ExpandIndex<>" on all its passed indexes, then have it run across the permute indexes.